mitra-tech/CC-MovieDB/README.md

 ## 🧠 Thought Process & Assumptions

 🔐 1.
 Custom Authentication
-Instead of using third-party libraries like NextAuth, I implemented a custom authentication system using email and password.
-This allowed for:
+Two ways of authentication has been implemented a custom authentication system using email and password and an authentication via MovieDB API.

-Greater control over the user experience and flow Fine-tuned validation and error handling
-Flexibility to integrate future features like multi-factor authentication or role-based access
-Assumption: The authentication logic would remain relatively simple in scope, making a custom solution more maintainable and tailored than using a heavy external library.
+💬 Assumption: The authentication logic would remain relatively simple in scope, making a custom solution more maintainable and tailored than using a heavy external library.

+### 💬 How MovieDB API authentican works?

+This authentication allows user to create an account in the app via MovieDB API.
+Steps to create an Account:

+#### 1. Ceate Token

+#### 2. Approve Token

+#### 3. User will be redirected to a page to approve their permission

+#### 4. Create Session

+#### 5. Create Account

+#### 6. Successfully authenticated user will be redirected to app home page

 ⚙️ 2.
 Server-Side Rendering (SSR)
 I prioritized using Server-Side Rendering (SSR) wherever possible to: